TJCarruth/car-counter/README.md

 Note: Since the CSV is saved automatically, you can close the GUI at any time and the log will be saved.
 Opening the video again will load the previous log data.
 You can click the last timestamp to seek to the last logged event.

 ## Files
-- `main.py`: Main entry point for the application.
 - `main_gui.py`: Main entry point for the GUI application.
 - `csv_logger.py`: Handles logging of key presses to CSV.
 - `video_processor.py`: Handles video playback and processing.
 - `requirements.txt`: Python dependencies.

-note: The GUI version requires `tkinter` for the graphical interface, which is included in the standard Python library for most installations.
+Note: The GUI version requires `tkinter` for the graphical interface, which is included in the standard Python library for most installations.

 ## License
 MIT License